Maxlaura/FlaskProj/README.md

 ##### Deployment

 You can easely pull request on this project on master banch.
-If accepted all the edits that was made, will be deployed to Heroku.
+If accepted - all the edits made will be deployed to Heroku.
 You can run your own heroku application by creating an account on the Heroku website and following the tutorial on how to deploy a Python project wich can be find here: https://devcenter.heroku.com/articles/getting-started-with-python
 For questions or errors, i suggest use StackOverflow